DataDog/integrations-extras/anecdote/README.md

 ### Validation

-To validate the connection health, you can check Anecdote's dashboard, where you can see bug reports.
+To validate connection health, you can check the Anecdote dashboard in Datadog, which displays bug reports related to your app.

 ## Uninstallation